xwu99/OAP/oap-mllib/README.md

     $ ./build.sh
 ```

-The built jar package will be placed in `target` directory.
+The built jar package will be placed in `target` directory with the name `oap-mllib-x.x.x-with-spark-x.x.x.jar`.

 ## Examples